Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 ### Software Dependencies Installed by Apt-Get Package Manager <a id="from-apt-get"></a>
 Accept license agreement and enter root password when asked.

 Note: we use php7.1, while both 7.0 and 7.2 are available.
 7.0 is too close to end of life, and 7.2 produces difficult to manage 'deprectated' errors in Drupal 7 (the 'each()' function is deprecated as of 7.2).
 You can go to 7.2, but setting 'error_reporting' to exclude deprecations doesn't seem to do anything.
+Ubuntu will continue to back port security fixes to the 7.0 tree for the life of 16 LTS, so if you wish, you could stay at 7.0.

 Also note: 'imagemagick' in the default Ubuntu 16 repository does not supprt JPEG2000.
 Someone has made a patched repo (ppa:lyrasis/imagemagick-jp2) but it is now out of date.
 So if you need this functionality you may need to compile from source or force install an older version.
 The needed functionality is available from Openjpeg.